nephoscale/cloudkitty/doc/source/devstack.rst

 DevStack installation
 #####################

-The installation of CloudKitty from DevStack is pretty straightforward.
-Just add the following lines to your local.conf file.
+Add the following lines in your ``local.conf`` file to enable CloudKitty with the ceilometer collector:

 ::